-Wherever and whenever workers have so resisted, the ruling class has used against them the full police power of the state, aided by its church, press, courts, and prisons.
+Wherever and whenever workers have resisted drives to worsen their conditions, the ruling class has used against them the full police power of the state, aided by its church, press and courts.
 But the spirit of young workers is unbreakable.

 Recent defense cases conducted by the International Labor Defense are largely of workers under 24 years old, arrested for organizing fellow workers.
 Five young organizers, including two girls and two Negroes, were arrested in Atlanta, Georgia, because they held a meeting of Negro and white workers.
-Lil Andrews, member of the national executive committee of the Young Communist League, and two others were convicted of "criminal syndicalism" by a steel and coal jury in Ohio.
-In California, leaders in the Imperial Valley organizing campaign, mostly young workers, are serving sentences of 3 to 42 years for "eriminal syndicalism."
+In California, the leaders in the Imperial Valley organizing campaign, mostly young workers, are serving sentences of 3 to 42 years for "criminal syndicalism."
 Harry Eisman, 15-year old member of the Young Pioneers, served six months in a New York reformatory for taking part in Communist demonstrations.
-Thomas Holmes, 18-year old young Communist, serves an 18-month sentence in the Pennsylvania Industrial Reformatory, under the state sedition law.
+Thomas Holmes, 18-year old young Communist, served an 18-month sentence in the Pennsylvania Industrial Reformatory, under the state sedition law.
 His sole "crime" was handing out unemployment leaflets to workers at Ford Co. and Viscose Co. plants near Chester.
-These are only a few of many defense cases, during 1930, in which young workers were arrested and jailed for activity as organizers.
+Joe Chandler, national youth organizer of the National Miners' Union, is in jail in Kentucky, charged with criminal syndicalism.
+These are only a few of many such cases.